 Eligible family members

-Family members with whom the beneficiary of refugee status or subsidiary protection status can be reunited are:
+Family members with whom the beneficiary of refugee status or subsidiary protection can be reunited are:

-- Minor unmarried children, minor unmarried children of the spouse, registered partner or partner with whom the applicant has been living in a long term relationship;
+- minor unmarried children of the spouse, registered partner or partner with whom the applicant has been living in a long-term relationship;

-- Adult children and parents of the applicant or the spouse, registered partner or partner with whom the applicant has been living in a long term relationship, if the applicant or the spouse, registered partner or partner with whom the applicant has been living in a long-term relationship is obliged to support them under the law of his or her country; and
+- Adult children and parents of the applicant or the spouse, registered partner or partner with whom the applicant has been living in a long-term relationship, if the applicant or the spouse, registered partner or partner with whom the applicant has been living in a long-term relationship is obliged to support them under the law of their country; and

 - Parents of an unaccompanied child.